freemansoft/nvidia-nim-anywhere/docs/0_3_0_download.md

 1. Scroll down to the **Secrets** section and find the *NGC_API_KEY* entry.
 Press *Configure* and provide the personal key for NGC that as generated earlier.

-1. Scroll down to the **Mounts section**.
+1. Scroll down to the **Mounts** section.
 Here, there are two mounts to configure.

     a.
 Find the mount for /var/host-run.
 This is used to allow the development environment to access the host’s Docker daemon in a pattern called Docker out of Docker.
 Press **Configure** and provide the directory `/var/run`.